Dylan-Speight/real-world-application/README.md

 Design plays a big part in the user experience but is not the only part that is important to it.
 The team will have to make sure that their website is also efficient and will give the user a great experience by reducing load times and making the site both accessible and usable.

-### Within your own project what knowledge or skills were required to complete your project, and overcome challenges?
+### Within your own project what knowledge or skills were required to complete your project, and overcome challenges

 Technical
 Design